andylim0221/dockerized_webapp/README.md

 chmod +x deploy.sh
 ```

-This script is used to package the application in this repository according to the manifest in the Dockerfile.

 3. Run the script:
 ```
 ./deploy.sh
 ```
+This script is used to package the application in this repository according to the manifest in the Dockerfile and run a docker container with name `sample`.

 You should see similar output in your terminal:
 ```
-CONTAINER ID   IMAGE        COMMAND                  CREATED        STATUS        PORTS                    NAMES 65d2f027a5cc   example1.0   "docker-entrypoint.s…"   25 hours ago   Up 25 hours   0.0.0.0:8000->8000/tcp   jolly_joliot
+CONTAINER ID   IMAGE        COMMAND                  CREATED        STATUS        PORTS                    NAMES 65d2f027a5cc   example1.0   "docker-entrypoint.s…"   25 hours ago   Up 25 hours   0.0.0.0:8000->8000/tcp   sample
 ```

 4. Run the below command to see the output:
 ```
 open http://localhost:8000/
 ```
-You should similar output in browser:
+You should see a similar output in browser:

 ```
-Hello Senior
+Hello World
 ```
 # Contribution